top of page

 CHAPTER 4: FROM CITY WALLS TO THE THEATRICAL CEREMONY

 "Painting is the art of creating illusions".
-Eugene DELACROIX.
+Eugene Delacroix.

 Delacroix’s definition might well be applied to Cassandre’s stage designs.
 The first fifteen years of the period discussed in this chapter are distinguished foremost by Cassandre’s oeuvre as a theatre artist.
 At a time when the public attached a great deal of importance to scenic designs, his décors found favor with a broad spectrum of theatre-goers.